-The Pzena Small Cap Value Fund (the "Small Cap Fund") seeks to achieve long-term capital appreciation.
+The Pzena Mid Cap Value Fund (the "Mid Cap Fund" or "Fund") seeks to achieve long-term capital appreciation.

 Fees and Expenses of the Fund

 This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.